 Shin splints, is one of the most common causes of pain in the lower limb for athletes.
-It is defined as exercise-induced pain along the postero-medial tibial border (inside border of the shin bone).
+It is defined as exercise-induced pain along the postero-medial tibial border (inside border of the shin bone) or the anterior (front) surface of the shin.

 There are multiple theories behind what exactly the underlying cause of this condition is, however more recently it is believed to be a bony overload injury.
 Nontheless, due to lack of strong evidence for any of the theories on its pathology, shin splints is considered a clinical pain syndrome.